bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 ### Processing Acknowledgement Messages (Producers)

-After posting one or more messages, the SDK should expect response from the BlazingMQ broker in the form of an ACK (acknowledgement) message containing the result of the `post` operation.
+After posting one or more messages, the SDK should expect a response from the BlazingMQ broker in the form of an ACK (acknowledgement) message containing the result of the `post` operation.
 Multiple ACK messages can be delivered by the broker in one ACK event, so the SDK must be able to handle them.
-Wire layout of an ACK event was discussed in a [previous](#ack-event) section.
+The wire layout of an ACK event was discussed in a [previous](#ack-event) section.

-One of the fields in ACK message is `MessageGUID`, which can be used to correlate the ACK message to its PUT message.
-For example, when the application calls `post` API, SDK should generate a `MessageGUID`, add it to the PUT header of that message before sending it, and also keep track of the `MessageGUID` along with any relevant information for that PUT message (e.g., the `AckCallback` specified by the application for that PUT message).
+One of the fields in ACK message is `MessageGUID`, which is used to correlate the ACK message to its PUT message.
+For example, when the application calls the `post` API, the SDK should generate a `MessageGUID`, add it to the PUT header of that message before sending it, and also keep track of the `MessageGUID` along with any relevant information for that PUT message (e.g., the `AckCallback` specified by the application for that PUT message).
 When the